ParthenosWP4/Workshops/index.md

 The expected result of the SSK workshops is the creation and/or review research scenarios.

-#### Workshops work spaces
+#### Workshops pages

-Every workshop focuses on specific topics, and has its own workspace:
+Each workshop focuses on specific topics, and has its own workspace:
 1. **SSK Vienna Workshop, January 31st - February 1st 2019 // [Go to workshop space](Vienna19)**
 2. **SSK 3D Worksop (Marseille), February 25-27 2019 //
   [Go to workshop space](Marseille19)**